marcoff90/blogger/README.md

     - votes are automatically deleted when article is deleted
     - when adding a new vote, the app loads all comments ids (from cache or from comments on internal api) and compares if the article exists
+  - graphql-service
+    - graphql endpoint which uses apollo server to connect through RestDataSource to blogger, comment and vote service in order to get full info about articles including comments and votes
+    - read only
+    - connected through gateway so there's still one entry point
+    - you can find Postman collection for graphql with queries in directory postman-graphql-api

 PREREQUISITES
 - installed locally postgresql, redis and rabbitmq